What kinds of experiences stir emotions for the past within you?

 Smith’s dance hall and the property was all sold to the Methodist Church, they may have become the first church to have a beer license.
 The original dance hall building where Lawrence Welk played still stands, in the same place on that stretch of shoreline.
-Today it is used for meetings and as a dining hall, that says something for old-time construction.
+Today it is used for meetings and as a dining hall, which says something about old-time construction.

-Arlington Beach, the next place west was run by a lady named Ann Oburn.
-This picture is of the Lake Poinsett water slide in the 1920’s.
-I think it was located at Arlington Beach, as far as I can tell from looking at the Hills and the trees in the background.
+Arlington Beach, the next place west, was run by a lady named Ann Oburn.
+This picture is of the Lake Poinsett water slide in the 1920’s. it was located at Arlington Beach, as far as I can tell from looking at the Hills and the trees in the background.
 I will be glad to edit this story and change the location if it is wrong.
-Ann Oburn had a few rental cabins, cafe and bait house.
+Ann Oburn had a few rental cabins, a cafe and a bait house.

 Bud Mueller from Estelline gave boat rides at Arlington Beach in the 1940’s.
 This was his fancy boat.

-West from there were only two or three houses until you got to the little hill top farm with the goats.
-I think Madsens lived there.
+West from there were only two or three houses until you got to the little hilltop farm with the goats.
+Madsen’s lived there.
 There were only two cabins between there and Mundt’s Resort.
 Mundt’s had several small cabins that they rented out.
 There was a farm between Mundt’s resort and what is now Pier 81.

 There was another dance hall that later became Wieland Marine on Highway 81 just north of the corner by the Poinsett Cemetery, it closed after the War.
 It was near a gas station, some called Hilltop, others Ann’s Place.
 She served lunches and usually had a lively crowd, Ann and Clyde served beverages to those with the most discriminating tastes.
 The place later became Ole’s repair shop.
 It was Gene’s repair until Weiland Marine bought it.

-Ernie Edwards moved a building to the lake and started Edwards resort, possibly in the late 40s early 50s.
-Edwards served good food and had a bar and live music.
+Ernie Edwards moved a building to the lake and started Edwards’s resort, in the late 40s early 50s.
+Edwards served tasty food and had a bar and live music.

-Edwards Resort had dances through the 50s 60s and 70s mainly Country Western and Rock and Roll music.
-They usually had very good crowds.
-I believe it was sometime in the 1960’s a truck driver must have gone to sleep at the wheel and he tipped his semi over in Edwards parking lot wrecking cars and almost taking out the gas pumps.
+Edwards Resort had dances through the 50s 60s and 70s Country Western and Rock and Roll music.
+They usually had incredibly good crowds.
+It was sometime in the 1960’s a truck driver must have gone to sleep at the wheel, and he tipped his semi over in Edwards’s parking lot wrecking cars and almost taking out the gas pumps.
 I can’t imagine the call that fellow had to make to his company explaining he just wrecked a few dozen cars while tipping over at a crowded dance.
 I was there that night I recall there was a lot of commotion.
 It was a miracle that no one was even hurt, many people were outside.

 On the west side of the Lake, there was a resort called Sportsmans Lodge owned by Nessen’s, the Hawley family was there too, it burned down.
-It was a very long large building with a restaurant, I believe they also had cabins and rooms in the lodge that they rented out.
+It was an exceptionally long large building with a restaurant, they also had cabins and rooms in the lodge that they rented out.

 What is now Lakeview Resort was a small resort opened by Ole Mikelmier.
-It later became Fish Haven, home of the famous Carp Sandwich.
-They had a secret BBQ sauce, It brought out the best in a big chunk of carp.
+It later became Fish Haven, the home of the famous Carp Sandwich.
+They had a secret BBQ sauce, it brought out the best in a sizable chunk of carp.
 From Lakeview North, there were two or three homes.

 The Grape Farm had no homes until the first one was built right on the point in the 1950s.
 From there North to Saarinen’s the state purchased part of the shoreline and later sold Lots to private owners.
 That closed it for skinny dipping.
 From Saarinen’s Point North there were a few homes because it was close to the highway.

-Nitteberg’s Resort was just east of the Stonebridge.
+Nitzberg’s Resort was just east of Stonebridge.
 That highway washed out west of the bridge in the spring of 1969 as flood waters from over a hundred inches of snow came in from the river and Dry Lake.

 Leo Fortin’s Orchestra was a regular at Nitteberg’s Stone Bridge Resort for many years.

 They had Thursday night dances in the fifties.
-I recall our football coach at Castlewood kept telling us “you guys have a good football team but just think how much better you would be if you didn’t spend all night at the dance on Thursday night.”
-I guess he had a good point there.
+I recall our football coach at Castlewood kept telling us “Guys are a good football team but just think how much better you would be if you didn’t spend all night at the dance on Thursday night.”
+He had a good point there.